Your Guide to Freezing Brownies

 When you want to save these fudgy treats for later, you'll need to know how to freeze brownies.

 When I’ve just made a fresh pan of warm brownies, there is one thought that flashes through my mind: “How can I make them last as long as possible?”
 The answer is simple—freeze ’em!
+Like freezing a cake or freezing cheesecake, there are a few tips to consider so you end up with the best outcome after thawing.

-Yes!
-Freezing brownies is simple, though some types thaw better than others.
 If a recipe calls for cream cheese swirl or jam filling, those dairy and liquid-based ingredients may sweat as they come to room temperature.
-This extra moisture won’t change the flavor of the brownies, but it will affect the appearance and texture.
+While this extra moisture won’t change the flavor of the brownies, it will affect the appearance and texture.

 How to Freeze Brownies